Applied AI

 Distributed Systems Architecture

 Regulatory compliance bots operate in distributed environments to handle data locality, concurrency, and fault tolerance.
-A robust architecture usually includes a data plane for ingestion and storage, and a control plane for policy evaluation and workflow orchestration.
+A robust architecture includes a data plane for ingestion and storage, and a control plane for policy evaluation and workflow orchestration.
 Event-driven patterns with message queues, streams, and actor-model processing help achieve high throughput and reliability across regions.

 • Event-driven design supports near-real-time validation of listing state, licensing status, and tax obligations.